hornos/gridhowto/README.md

     wwmkchroot sl-6 /common/warewulf/chroots/sl-6

-Set a root password in the `shadow` and `passwd` and create the VNFS image:
+Edit the following files and set a root password in the `shadow` and `passwd` and create the VNFS image:

     wwvnfs --chroot /common/warewulf/chroots/sl-6